Sensing with discrete time crystals

 \subsection{Principle: PDTC lifetime extension by AC fields}

 The system consists of a diamond crystal with $\Cs$ nuclear spins hyperpolarized by optically pumped nitrogen-vacancy (NV) centers (\zfr{fig1}A).
 The $\Cs$ nuclei, at natural abundance, are randomly distributed and influenced by fluctuating fields from lattice NV and P1 centers~\cite{Ajoy19,Beatrez2023electron}.
-Spins interact via magnetic dipole interactions, $\mHdd = \sum_{k<l}b_{kl} (3I_{k}^z I_{l}^z - \T{I}_k\cdot \T{I}_{l})$, with a median coupling strength $J{\app}0.6\,$kHz~\cite{Beatrez21_90s}, where $I_k^\alpha$ are spin-$1/2$ Pauli matrices for $\Cs$ nuclear spin $k$; total polarization is $I^\alpha=\sum_kI^\alpha_k$, $\alpha=x,y,z$.
+Spins interact via magnetic dipole interactions, $\mHdd = \sum_{k<l}J_{kl} (3I_{k}^z I_{l}^z - \T{I}_k\cdot \T{I}_{l})$, with spin-spin coupling strengths $J_{kl}$, and median coupling strength $J{\app}0.6\,$kHz~\cite{Beatrez21_90s} determined via free induction decay; $I_k^\alpha$ are spin-$1/2$ operators for $\Cs$ nuclear spin $k$, total polarization is $I^\alpha=\sum_kI^\alpha_k$, $\alpha=x,y,z$.

 A $U(1)$ prethermal DTC (PDTC) is created using the two-tone drive protocol from Ref.~\cite{DTC_Beatrez2022} (\zfr{fig1}B(i)).
 Hyperpolarization initializes the $\Cs$ nuclear spins in the $\xhat$-polarized state $\rho_0{\propto} I^x$, after which the two-tone drive is activated.
 The first spin-locking drive, consisting of $\xhat$-oriented $\theta$ pulses separated by period $\tau$, realizes an effective Hamiltonian $H_\mathrm{eff}$ with emergent $U(1)$ symmetry; $\comm{H_\mathrm{eff}}{I^x}{=}0$.